alxschwrz/awesome-machine-learning-startups-munich/README.md

   <img src="munich-silhouette.svg" alt="Munich">
 </p>

 This list is by no means complete.
-If you think a company should be added or a description is wrong, please make a PR.
+If you think a company should be added or a description is wrong, please open a PR.
 Startups are listed in alphabetical order.

 ## 📚 Natural language processing
 **[SUMM](https://summ-ai.com/)**: Translating to easy language.